Item sent to TPS by Hemal Gurusinghe va Victor Melder …. while highlighting has been imposed by The Editor.**

-Filed under accountability, democratic measures, governance, heritage, historical interpretation, human rights, Left politics, legal issues, life stories, modernity & modernization, parliamentary elections, politIcal discourse, power politics, self-reflexivity, sri lankan society, unusual people, world events & processes
+Filed under centre-periphery relations, economic processes, education, ethnicity, foreign policy, governance, historical interpretation, human rights, law of armed conflict, life stories, literary achievements, modernity & modernization, nationalism, performance, politIcal discourse, power politics, security, truth as casualty of war, unusual people, war reportage, world events & processes

 Camel Rider …. with highlighting imposed by The Editor, Thuppahi

 Attached is a video clip of a statement made by Yair Lapid on 24 October which (thank God) was broadcast on RUSSIA TODAY.
 You won’t find it in the Western media.
 It serves as a reminder that people do need to watch RT because that’s where you can find all the juicy news the West ignores.